AgoraIO-Community/flutter_call_subtitles/docs/SUBTITLES.md

 ## Start Transcription within the Call
-To make a network call from your Flutter application, you can use the `http` package.
-Ensure you use the same App ID on both the front end app and the backend server, so that they are connected to the same Agora service.
+You can use the' http' package to make a network call from your Flutter application.
+Ensure you use the same App ID on both the front-end app and the backend server to connect to the same Agora service.
 Then, call your API to start the transcribing.

 Within the [`call.dart`](./lib/call.dart) file, you can add this `startTranscription` function: